-The Postgraduate Administrator (Hayley Woffendin) is your first point of contact for matters that are not research or project related.
-She can answer questions about submitting your first-year report, applying for leave to work away, applying for intermission, change of course, thesis submission etc. Hayley also provides a confidential and friendly ear for other matters that may be affecting your wellbeing and impacting your degree course.
-You can email Hayley and her assistant Justin Holt, in the Oncology Postgraduate Education Team: postgradadmin@oncology.cam.ac.uk.
+The Postgraduate Administrator (Michael Lane) is your first point of contact for matters that are not research or project related.
+He can answer questions about submitting your first-year report, applying for leave to work away, applying for intermission, change of course, thesis submission etc. Michael can also provide support and guidance on other matters that may be affecting your wellbeing and/or impacting your degree course.
+You can email Michael at the email postgradadmin@oncology.cam.ac.uk.
+Please don't hesitate to reach out.